soroushesnaashari/Universities-World-Ranking/README.md

 ### Universities' World Ranking
-This project is for April 2024 which published on [Kaggle](https://www.kaggle.com/code/soroushesnaashari/universities-world-ranking) in October 2024 and now I decided to add it on my GitHub account too.
+This project was for April 2024 which published on [Kaggle](https://www.kaggle.com/code/soroushesnaashari/universities-world-ranking) in October 2024 and now I decided to add it on my GitHub account too.

 <br>